 We’ve Come For You All was a mighty statement for the returning Anthrax in 2003, and while the tales of zombies and serial killers still kicked a load of arse, this mighty ballad saw John Bush and guitarist Rob Caggiano at the peak of their powers.

-The Prince Of Darkness’ first outing with shredder Zakk Wylde and co-writer Lemmy produced his finest ballad, which later reached special significance when he dedicated it to his wife Sharon while she was battling cancer.
+The Prince Of Darkness’ collaboration with co-writer Lemmy produced his finest ballad, which later reached special significance when he dedicated it to his wife Sharon while she was battling cancer.
 A delightful country melody gives way to an immediate chorus and a huge singalong along finale.

 Slipknot – Snuff

 The eighteen-legged Iowan destruction machine aren’t averse to showing their sensitive side – see Vermillion, Dead Memories – albeit with a black heart ripped from someone’s chest.
 This lament from All Hope Is Gone is without a doubt their most melodic moment yet, but with Corey Taylor still delivering a message of venomous anguish.

 A black metal power ballad you say?
 Stop sniggering back there, even Watain had a crack with They Rode On!
 Cradle’s most romantic moment, albeit one soaked in the macabre, boasts the talents of Leaves’ Eyes Liv Kristine to form a lovelorn duet over soaring twin guitar lines.